Altiyan Childs: 1975–2008: Early life

 Altiyan Childs was born Altjian Juric in Mount Isa, Queensland but grew up in Sydney.
 His father is of Croatian descent and his mother is Serbian.
 Childs and his sister, Altiyana, were named after their father's sister Altijana, who was murdered at only two months of age.
-At the age of 13, while a student at Chatswood High School, Childs had was the front man for a rock band called Over the Edge and, less than two years after graduating from high school, he formed a band called Masonia with Daniel Rivers, Mo Bloomfield and Nathan Meryment.
+At the age of 13, while a student at Chatswood High School, Childs was the front man for a rock band called Over the Edge and, less than two years after graduating from high school, he formed a band called Masonia with Daniel Rivers, Mo Bloomfield and Nathan Meryment.
 The band had minor success in 2004 with their debut single "Simple", which reached number 41 on the ARIA Singles Chart.
 Masonia disbanded in 2008 and Childs decided to retire from music.

 2010: The X Factor Australia

 Childs auditioned for the second season of The X Factor Australia in 2010.
 Falling into the Over 25's category, he was mentored by Irish singer Ronan Keating who selected him for the finals – a series of ten weekly live shows in which contestants are progressively eliminated by public vote.
 Keating had received criticism by the Australian public for sending Childs through, as he had forgotten his lyrics multiple times during the audition process.

 Throughout the finals, however, Childs was praised continually from the judges, specifically for his performances of Bon Jovi's "Livin' on a Prayer", U2's "Beautiful Day", "Eye of the Tiger", "Sex on Fire" by Kings of Leon and also Bryan Adams' "Summer of '69".
 After week five's performance show, Childs disappeared from rehearsals and visited a cave on the Sydney Northern beaches in a need to reconnect with "beautiful sadness".
 During a radio interview with 2Day FM, he said "It kind of hit me randomly at about 2 am that I had to reconnect with part of my sadness, it’s my secret power it’s what drives me through the song and ignites that part of me, it’s got to do with sadness, I needed to go back to somewhere where I felt an intimate romantic thing with an ancient memory and it worked".

 Throughout the competition, Childs had never landed in the bottom two, and ended up progressing through to the final show with Sally Chatfield and Andrew Lawson.
 The grand final results show was held on 22 November 2010 and during the early stage of the show it was revealed that Lawson had received the fewest public votes and was automatically eliminated.
-Chatfield and Childs became the final two and after the public votes had been tallied it was announced that Childs was the winner.
+Chatfield and Childs became the final two and after the public votes had been tallied it was announced that Childs was the winner, making him the first contestant from the Over 25s to come first.
 As the winner, Childs received a recording contract with record label Sony Music Australia.